Kfirul/Kfirul/README.md

 </div>

 ### My main projects
-Sure, I can help you complete and enhance the provided text.
-Here's the updated version:

 - 🏀: <a href="https://github.com/Kfirul/NBA-Hall-Of-Fame">NBA - Hall Of Fame Prediction</a> - Predicting which players will enter the Hall of Fame.